 Variations

-- Water - Instead of using water, the chicken tenders can be boiled in chicken broth or stock, too.
+- Liquid - Instead of using water, the chicken tenders can be boiled in chicken broth or stock, too.

-- Adding seasoning to the pot when cooking is optional, but feel free to add a sprinkle of salt and pepper, fresh herbs, or whole garlic cloves.
+- Seasoning - seasoning to the pot when cooking is optional, but feel free to add a sprinkle of salt and pepper, fresh herbs, or whole garlic cloves.

 Making your boiled chicken tenders is as easy as bringing a pot of water to a boil, allowing your tenderloin pieces to cook, and draining.
 That's all you need to make sure you have plenty of precooked chicken tenders available for all of your favorite soups, stew, and casseroles.